⚓ Seafaring¶

 Construction¶

-years assuming he already has all the materials handy.
+Nephi did explicitly state that "I worked the timbers," and "I finished the ship."
+Single-handedly?
+At 12 hours a day, we're now looking at a minimum of (40,000 ÷ 12) ÷ 365 = 9.132 years assuming he already has all the materials handy.
 Seeing how he needed to obtain ore (material) to create tools, I think it's safe to assume that Nephi did not have all the materials handy.

-If you're beginning to question how in the hell did Nephi do all of this by today's understanding of what a ship is, we've got that covered— in 1 Ne 18:2, Nephi was very clear that "I built a ship, but it wasn't done how regular folks build ships, this was from God so it was different so don't worry about it."
-Because, having grown up in Jerusalem, he has a vivid frame of reference for how ships were built "after the manner of men," I guess.
+If you're beginning to question how in the hell did Nephi do all of this by today's understanding of what a ship is, we've got that covered: in 1 Ne 18:2, Nephi was very clear that "I built a ship, but it wasn't done how regular folks build ships, this was from God so it was different so don't worry about it."
+Having grown up in Jerusalem, he clearly has a vivid frame of reference for how ships were built "after the manner of men," I guess.
 The "manner of men" shipwrights have to heat-treat and steam the timbers so that they can be bent without breaking.
 I guess Nephi didn't do that?
 That would be pretty revolutionary technology, seeing how simply manufacturing a keel for a ship is a profession.
 Just the keel!
 Making timber watertight might require tar, resin, or some other kind of malleable sealant.
 Was that in their provisions in case of a leak?

-Without a dry dock, assuming Nephi built the ship on the shore, once it's done he'd need to rely on high tide to come in and lift the ship off the sand and pull it into the water, and hope that didn't happen once during the 9+ years it was under construction.
+Without a dry dock, assuming Nephi built the ship on the shore, once it's done he'd need to rely on high tide to come in and lift the ship off the sand and pull it into the water, and hope that scenario doesn't happen even once during the 9+ years it was under construction.
 Did he make a graving dry dock?
 You know, digging a big hole in the ground below the waterline for construction, with retractable gates to control the flow of water into the site to lift the ship?
 Was the dock sheltered from weather and elements?
 And he showed up with no tools?
 Did he molten a shovel and use that to keep seawater from seeping through the coastal sand?
 Or am I expected to believe that he made a slipway with rails or rollers that didn't damage the keel?
 I guess we won't know, seeing how it isn't "after the manner of men."

 Did they have a tiller or a rudder?
 It could have been a stern-mounted oar that functions as a rudder.
 If that was the case, it would snap as soon as they hit stormy water.
 What we think of today as a rudder is attached to the sternpost, the skeleton of the ship, making them much more sturdy.
 That technology didn't exist for another 1,000 years or so.

 Simply having a floating wooden vessel isn't enough, assuming it was possible to make.
 We also need ropes.
 Did they bring numerous spools of rope with them from Jerusalem?
 The scriptures don't explicitly say.
 Once out to sea, Nephi was "bound with cords," though it's not explicitly stated as ropes.
 I'm having a hard time imagining what else they could be.
 Weaving ropes by hand must be how it was done before ropewalks existed, using machinery to weave and twist them together.
-That isn't unreasonable to do by hand, though it's going to add more hours to Nephi's nine-year construction process.
+That isn't unreasonable to do by hand, though it's going to add many more hours to Nephi's nine-year construction process.

 Wool rope isn't good for seafaring as it will stretch out once it gets wet.
-Oceans are notorious for having lots of water, so that leaves Nephi with plant-based options like hemp or flax.
+Oceans are notorious for having lots of water and getting things wet, so that leaves Nephi with plant-based options like hemp or flax.
 Not only will he need several separate lengths, but ropes for sailing need to not only hold tensile strength when wet, but they need to be of a minimum diameter to keep the ship together.
 This isn't something to skimp out on, once the winds pick up out in the ocean, you need those ropes to hold fast.
 Making them thick and sturdy enough isn't a gentle, delicate process.
 Ships need a lot of strong rope to sail.

-By the way, unless this is another time when the Book of Mormon—which was translated perfectly into English—forgot what a word means, 1 Ne 18:9 says they "been driven forth before the wind for the space of many days," verse 22 states that Nephi "did guide the ship, that we sailed again towards the promised land."
+By the way, unless this is another time when the Book of Mormon (which was translated perfectly into English) forgot what a word means, 1 Ne 18:9 says they "been driven forth before the wind for the space of many days," verse 22 states that Nephi "did guide the ship, that we sailed again towards the promised land."
 Having a sail that can be rotated and angled to catch wind will require lots and lots of rope.

 Navigating¶